tradecloud/tradecloud-docs-api-v2/order/supplier/send-order-response/attach-document.md

 Upload documents to your company's content server and remember the returned document `url`.

-You can send the `url` using the `documents` field on either `order` or `lines` level in the order body of the [Send order response](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/api-connector/specs.yaml#/supplier-endpoints/sendOrderResponseBySupplierRoute) endpoint.
+You can attach the `url` using the `documents` field on either `order` or `lines` level in the order body of the [Send order response](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/api-connector/specs.yaml#/supplier-endpoints/sendOrderResponseBySupplierRoute) endpoint.

 ### Documents body